 - Make sure the path from the bed to the bathroom is clear.

 Outside of the home, though, things can get a little dicey as there are a lot of things that are simply beyond your control.
-And it’s for that reason that we recommend the Moore Balance Shoe.
+And it’s for that reason that we recommend the Apex Balance Shoe.

 We understand that falls and the loss of independence they can bring are devastating.
 That’s why we set out to develop a shoe that can help mitigate the risks of falls, because helping others live active, healthy lives is a responsibility that we take seriously.